AnsorK/Airport-Simulator/README.md

 An arrival, departure, and runway thread is created at runtime to simulate an airport.

+A custom ArrayQueue data structure is used to keep track of planes.

 Planes get placed in arrival/departure queues at random times based on Poisson distribution, and get placed in a runway after a previous plane in the runway queue has arrived/departed.

 Real time seconds act as minutes during the simulation.